DobskyIvan/milandr-doom_gui/lcdKeys_emulator/README.md

 Install [openocd](https://github.com/openocd-org/openocd) on your system and add to path.

-From ./OpenOCD, run the "runOCD_mdr" script, which will launch the tcl server on the local host:6666.
+From ./openOCD, run the "runOCD_mdr" script, which will launch the tcl server on the localhost:6666.

-Then run the "TCP_task_trace"- LV tool.
-After successfully connecting to localhost:6666, it will configure OpenOCD, some MCU components and start another server on localhost:6665.
-After that, the tool needed to process keyboard events.
+Then run the "TCP_task_trace"- LV virtual instrument.
+After successfully connecting to localhost:6666, it will configure openOCD, some MCU components and start another server on localhost:6665.
+After that, the virtual instrument needed to process keyboard events.

-Then run the "main" LV tool.
+Then run the "main" LV virtual instrument.
 After successfully connecting to localhost:6665, it will poll the input trace packet and display this data on the screen.